Booking an Appointment

 - A valid driver's license to operate a vehicle in the Province of Ontario

-- A RAIC or temporary pass (while waiting for your RAIC)
+- A RAIC, or a temporary pass (while waiting for your RAIC)

 Before you are issued your AVOP, you must pass both a written and practical test.
-A passing grade is considered 95% and involves answering both multiple choice questions and some fill in the blank questions.
+A passing grade is considered 90% for AVOP "D" and 95% for AVOP "D/A".
+Multiple choice questions and some fill in the blank questions will be on the tests.
+AVOP "D" applicants must pass BOTH D and D/A tests.
+Your employer is responsible to ensure that you are properly trained in advance prior to testing.
+You must be fully prepared to perform the practical driving assessment.

 When the written test is successfully completed you will be eligible to proceed to the practical driving test.
-You may laternatively choose to book a reservation for a driving test at a future date within 30 days of passing the written test.
-A driving test will be conducted:
+You may alternatively choose to book a reservation for a driving test at a future date within 30 days of passing the written test.
+A driving test will be conducted in accordance with the type of AVOP your are applying for.

-- The D/A AVOP permits the driver to operate a vehicle within apron areas only.
+- The D/A AVOP certifies the permit holder to operate a vehicle within apron areas only.
 A driving test will be conducted during the daytime hours.
-You will be expected to demonstrate a competent ability to operate a vehicle within the area you are allowed to operate based on your job function.
+You will be expected to demonstrate a competent ability to operate a vehicle within the area you are permitted to operate based on your job function.

-- The D AVOP permits the driver to operate a vehicle within the entire airfield, including runways, taxiways, and aprons.
+- The D AVOP certifies the permit holder to operate a vehicle within the entire airfield, including runways, taxiways, and aprons.
 A driving test will be conducted during daytime or nighttime hours.
 The D AVOP driving test will also include radio procedures - refer to the ROC-A section below.

-The following material shall be utilized to prepare the applicant to successfully pass a written and practical AVOP test.
+The following material is necessary to prepare the applicant for the written and practical AVOP tests.
 This material also provides AVOP holders with the knowledge required to safely and competently operate a vehicle within the approved areas.

 - AVOP "D" Training Package